github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

   - Only shows tab when there are skipped repos
 17. Result downloads
   - All results are downloaded automatically
-  - Download status is indicated by a spinner (Not currently any indication of progress beyond “downloading” and “not downloading”)
+  - Download status is indicated by a spinner (Not currently any indication of progress beyond "downloading" and "not downloading")
   - Only 3 items are downloaded at a time
   - Results for completed queries are still downloaded when
     - Some but not all queries failed